dynamsoft-docs/barcode-reader-docs/parameters/reference/text-result-order-modes.md

 # TextResultOrderModes

 `TextResultOrderModes` is a parameter to specify the order of the returned text results.
-It consisits of one or more modes, each mode represents a way to order the result.
+It consists of one or more modes, each mode represents a way to order the result.

 ## Candidate Mode List